HLR/DomiKnowS/docs/MODEL.md

 sensor = ImplementedSensor(...)
 ```

 The framework contains some default sensors that users can use directly.
 Users can also customize their own by extending these sensors.
+The main body of the sensor should be written in a method called forward() inside Sensor class.

 ### Invoke a Sensor